 I never get tired of exploring what I can do with anodized titanium.
 I hope you’ll try it too!

-Explore the world of colorful, unique titanium with Noël in her new video workshop, How to Color Titanium for Jewelry, available on a DVD or an instant video download.
+Explore the world of colorful, unique titanium with Noël in her video workshop, How to Color Titanium for Jewelry.